-Many of these are easy to do and will not cost you a lot of money.
+Many of these fixes are easy to do and will not cost you a lot of money, if any at all.

-Most clothes dryers work the same, they use heated air inside the drum to dry the clothes.
-To help this happen the drum continuously turns and the clothes tumble around inside.
+Most clothes dryers work the same way; they use heated air inside the drum to dry the clothes.
+To help this happen, the drum continuously turns and the clothes tumble around inside.

-This tumbling action allows the air to circulate throughout the drum helping to dry everything inside the drum.
+This tumbling action allows the air to circulate throughout the drum helping to dry everything inside it.

 During the washing cycles, the fabric is relaxed and fibers are released into the water and then subsequently get deposited onto the clothes.